ykdojo/cc-safe/reddit/post-draft-v1.md

 ### Usage

+It recursively scans all subdirectories, so you can point it at your projects folder to check everything at once.
 You can run it manually or ask Claude Code to run it for you with `npx cc-safe .`

 ```bash
 npm install -g cc-safe